-From the 'silver screen' of cinema, to computer and television, to the screen of smart phones, Kino looks at the screen as an ambiguous embodiment of entertainment, human desire and consumption.
-A short film, a screen made from fine silver ‘pixels’, and a brooch made from the conflict minerals gold and tantalum and e-waste recovered from smartphones’ touchscreens, together reflect on these notions.
+From the 'silver screen' of cinema, to television and computer, to the screen of smart phones, Kino looks at the screen as an ambiguous embodiment of entertainment, human desire and consumption.
+A short film, a screen made from fine silver ‘pixels’, and a brooch made from the conflict minerals, gold and tantalum and e-waste recovered from smartphones’ touchscreens, together reflect on these notions.

 We carry these minerals in our pockets, as they form the foundation